Skip to main content

 Law & Guidance

-The Law
+Federal Law

 42 USC CHAPTER 119, SUBCHAPTER VI, Part B: Education for Homeless Children and Youths

-On December 10, 2015 the President signed into law the Every Student Succeeds Act of 2015 (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA).
-Under the previous version of ESEA (the No Child Left Behind Act), the education of homeless children and youth was included in Title X, Part C. Under ESSA homeless education is included in Title IX, Part A.
+In December 2015, the President signed into law the ESSA, which reauthorizes the Elementary and Secondary Education Act (ESEA).
+Under ESSA, homeless education is included in Title IX, Part A.

 Policy Guidance

-NC Dispute Resolution Process for Homeless Students
+NC Dispute Resolution Process

 McKinney-Vento Data Collection